 A wide range of wildlife lives in Salisbury Woodlands.
 Look carefully and you might be lucky enough to see Kingfishers darting along the stream.
 There are Tree Creepers, Greater Spotted Woodpecker and Blackcaps.

 Colonies of Pipistrelle bats live there and feed on insects at night.
-In the daytime you’ll see butterflies such as Orange tip, Speckled Wood and Peacock.
-Plus dragonflies which lay their eggs in the ponds at the nearby golf course.
+In the daytime you’ll see butterflies such as Orange Tip, Speckled Wood and Peacock.
+Keep an eye out for dragonflies – they lay their eggs in the ponds at the nearby golf course.

 The Friends of Stanley Park and Salisbury Woodlands contribute towards looking after this public green space.
 They raise funds and provide practical support.